Double Chocolate Chip Bacon Cookies are a delicious sweet and savory treat. Chocolate cookie studded with chocolate chips and crispy smoky bacon.

 Then mix on low speed until the sugar/butter mixture is light and fluffy.

-Next it’s time to add the two teaspoons vanilla, two whole eggs (mix after each egg added) until well incorporated.
+Next it’s time to add the 2 teaspoons vanilla, 2 whole eggs (add one at a time, mixing after each) until well incorporated.

 Then spoon in the dry ingredients while the mixer is on low speed.